-It is usually cooked in a hotpot and eaten with a group of friends as kani-nabe or kani-suki, with boiled or steamed vegetables.
-As kani-zu, it is boiled and eaten with a vinegar dipping sauce, such as ginger vinegar or ponzu.
+In Japan it is usually cooked in a hotpot and eaten with a group of friends as kani-nabe or kani-suki, with boiled or steamed vegetables.
+As kani-zu, the shellfish is boiled and eaten with a vinegar dipping sauce, such as ginger vinegar or ponzu.
 When the flesh from below the claws is dipped into hot soup, or boiling water as in kani-shabu, this is referred to as hanasaki-gani – the ‘flower opening’ crab, from the way the meat slowly expands and opens.
-Crab is also good steamed, especially in a traditional wooden mushiki crab steamer, as pictured (bottom) here, at Beniya Mukayu, a deluxe ryokan inn in Kaga, Ishikawa Prefecture.
-Incidentally, Beniya Mukayu’s seafood-based cuisine is top class.
-The top picture here, dressed snow crab and crab julée is also their work.

 Freshwater crab are found in pure waters throughout the archipelago.
 Most common are sawa-gani, which are often deep-fried – still wriggling – as kara-age.
-It’s long armed cousin, the Nihon tenaga-ebi, is found especially in Kochi where it is served as part of a formal meal, or just as it is, salted and deep-fried, accompanied with cold beer or nihonshu.
+It’s long armed cousin, the Nihon tenaga-ebi, is found especially in Kochi where it is served as part of a formal meal, or just as it is, salted and deep-fried, accompanied with, oh yes, cold beer or nihonshu.